VirtusLab/graphbuddy/README.md

 #### Using graphbuddy scalac plugin

-For maximum server indexing performance, recommended way of generating graph data is via the graphbuddy scalac plugin.
-For example, using sbt in your `build.sbt`:
+The only requirement is the scalac compiler plugin.
+Configuration for sbt:
 ```
 resolvers += Resolver.bintrayRepo("virtuslab", "graphbuddy")
-addCompilerPlugin("com.virtuslab.semanticgraphs" % "scalac-plugin" % "0.0.10" cross CrossVersion.full)
+addCompilerPlugin("com.virtuslab.semanticgraphs" % "scalac-plugin" % "0.0.11" cross CrossVersion.full)
 scalacOptions += "-Yrangepos"
 ```